dice-group/PruneCEL/README.md

 ### Other Algorithms

 Again, we refer to the [examples](https://github.com/dice-group/Ontolearn/tree/develop/examples) of the Ontolearn project.
 However, Drill needs an embedding model for each knowledge base.
-The models we used can be found via DOI: 10.5281/zenodo.14720609.
-We also provide a pre-trained model for Drill (DOI:10.5281/zenodo.14720524).
+The models we used can be found at [DOI: 10.5281/zenodo.14720609](https://doi.org/10.5281/zenodo.14720609).
+We also provide a pre-trained model for Drill [DOI: 10.5281/zenodo.14720524](https://doi.org/10.5281/zenodo.14720524)

 The following table gives an overview of the parameters, that we use to calculate the [Keci embeddings](https://github.com/dice-group/dice-embeddings).